qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 * The **Error output** layer is a point layer that points to where the invalid features were found.

 The attribute tables of the generated layers will contain some additional information ("message" for the **error** layer, "FID" and "_errors" for the **invalid** layer and  only "FID" for the **valid** layer):

 The attribute table of each generated vector layer will contain some additional information (number of errors found and types of error):

 .. figure:: img/check_validity.png
    :align: center

    Left: the input layer.
 Right: the valid layer (green), the invalid layer (orange)

 ``Default menu``: :menuselection:`Vector --> Geometry Tools`

-.. seealso:: :ref:`qgisfixgeometries`
+.. seealso:: :ref:`qgisfixgeometries` and the core plugin :ref:`geometry_checker`

 Parameters
 ..........